Mc-Zen/tidy/README.md

 ### v0.4.0
 _Major redesign of the documentation syntax_
 - New features
   - New parser for the new documentation syntax.
 The old parser is still available and can be activated via `tidy.show-module(old-syntax: true)`.
-There is a [migration guide](docs/migration-to-0.4.0.md) for adopting the new syntax.
+There is a [migration guide][migration guide] for adopting the new syntax.
   - Cross-references to function arguments.
   - Support for detecting _curried functions_, i.e., function aliases with prepended arguments using the `.with()` function.